vercel/next.js/examples/with-passport-and-next-connect/README.md

 This example creates a basic [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) app using [next-connect](https://github.com/hoangvvo/next-connect).
 It features cookie based authentication using [Passport.js](http://www.passportjs.org/).

 The example shows how to do a login and logout.
-It also allows authenticated user to create, edit, and remove posts.
+It also allows authenticated user to edit or remove their own profile.
 It utilizes [SWR](https://swr.now.sh/).

+The database is mocked using the cookie session.

 ## Deploy your own